cortex-js/compute-engine/src/docs/guide-symbolic-computing.md

 date: Last Modified
 sidebar:
   - nav: 'compute-engine'
+toc: true
 ---

-# Symbolic Computing

-The CortexJS Compute Engine essentially perform computation by applying rewriting rules to a MathJSON expression.
+The CortexJS Compute Engine essentially performs computation by applying rewriting rules to a MathJSON expression.

 There are several categories of transformations, depending on the desired